hypertrack/ridesharing-ios/README.md

-# Ridesharing driver & rider sample apps using HyperTrack SDK
+# Build ridesharing driver & rider apps using HyperTrack SDK

 <p align="center">👉 <a href="https://github.com/hypertrack/ridesharing-android">Looking for the Android version?</a></p>